 There is a lot that goes into safety stock management.
 You need to coordinate demand variability, supplier reliability, and production lead times to ensure you have enough products on hand for sales or shipping.
 Holding inventory incurs a cost that you need to bear, but it is much easier to have stock in hand and helps mitigate the risk of stockouts and other inventory management challenges.

 FIFO (First-In, First-Out) and LIFO (Last-In, First-Out) are how you want to sell your inventory.
 In FIFO, it is all about selling the inventory that comes first.
-It is great for food and other perishable foods that have a time sensitive period that needs to be sold before they spoil.
-LIFO is the complete opposite, as you are selling the newest inventory first and hold old inventory for sale later.
+It is great for food and other perishable foods that have a time-sensitive period that needs to be sold before they spoil.
+LIFO is the complete opposite, as you are selling the newest inventory first and holding old inventory for sale later.

 Both have their advantages.
 FIFO is great for a fast-paced industry where products are on a timer before they cannot be sold.
 The food industry uses FIFO to ensure customers are getting the freshest products possible.
 LIFO holds the products in hand and can be sold in the future.
 This is especially good for industries where prices will gradually rise over time.
 While you are holding these older inventories, you are also reducing your taxable income because these goods do not account for your revenue.

 Knowing the demand beforehand gives you a strategic advantage when you are ordering inventory.
-It optimizes your inventory levels, minimizes stockouts and also ensures you are not over-ordering on your inventory.
+It optimizes your inventory levels, minimizes stockouts, and also ensures you are not over-ordering your inventory.
 Add advanced forecasting using statistical models and AI machine learning and you can forecast product demands in real-time.

 Economic order quantity, or EOQ, is all about maintaining optimal order quantity to minimize total inventory costs.
 Whenever you order new inventory, EOQ calculates how much inventory you need against what the consumer demand would be.